When it comes to big drone names, none are more synonymous with quality than DJI. Then…

 What Is a Drone Jammer and What Does It Do?

 At first glance, a drone jammer almost resembles a gun, and its purpose is almost as imposing.

-When someone with a drone jammer sees a UAV flying even a few meters away, they can use the jammer.
+If you spot a drone flying at night with a drone jammer you could actually hinder the pilot from controlling the drone.
+A drone jammer sees a UAV flying even a few meters away, they can use the jammer.
 With a directional cone of 15 to 30 degrees, a jammer can be quite effective.

 So how exactly does a drone jammer work?

 Your drone relies on radio frequencies when you communicate with it (such as pressing commands on your remote control) as well as when you transmit photos and videos from the UAV.
 A drone jammer will override these radio frequencies, filling them with electromagnetic static and noise at a rate of 2.4 or 5.8 gigahertz.

 Those two frequencies are very specific because they have to be.
 If a drone jammer tapped into other frequencies, it’d be possible for the jammer to interrupt radio bands such as public broadcasts, cellphones, and legally-manned aircraft.